ryankurte/go-async-cmd/README.md

     t.Errorf("Unexpected line out: %s", line)
 }

 // Exit the command.
 This calls wait, then sends an interrupt and kill at predefined intervals
 // to allow exiting from long-running processes
-// You can also user wait or any of the other standard methods sm.Exit()
+// You can also use wait or any of the other standard methods sm.Exit()

 ```